jasen-devvv/laravel-docker/README.md

     ```bash
     cp .env.example .env
     ```

-3. Build image with command :
+3. Check id and gid with command:
     ```bash
+    id
+    ```
+    changes id and gid in .env file

+4. Build image with command:

+   ```bash
    make build
    ```
-4. Start container with command:
+5. Start container with command:

    ```bash
    make up
    ```
-5. Delete the .gitkeep file in the src folder
+6. Delete the .gitkeep file in the src folder

-6. Create Project laravel with Composer:
+7. Create Project laravel with Composer:

     ```bash
     make composer create-project laravel/laravel .
     ```
-7. Access the application at `http://localhost`
+8. Access the application at `http://localhost`

 ## Contributing
 1. Fork the repository